 Do I get dehydrated from soaking for so long?

-No- your skin doesn’t even prune up, but it does become silky soft afterwards.
+No!
+Your skin doesn’t even prune up and it become silky soft afterwards!

 Can I drown if I fall asleep in there?

 Nope.
-Some people fall asleep, but the water is so buoyant that you stay afloat.
-The worst that can happen is getting woken up by a bit of salt water in your eyes.
+Some people fall asleep but the water is so buoyant that you stay afloat.
+The worst that can happen is maybe getting a bit of salt water in your eyes.